 Suggestions of how congregations can partner with CMS to ensure quality education for every child

 Energize the community in…

 Collaborative efforts to address social and humanitarian needs as they arise within Mecklenburg County

 Thought-provoking discussions in a safe environment on current issues and hot topics

 Interfaith worship opportunities and holiday gatherings that build community across our God-given differences

 Encouraging our community to live by the highest values and core virtues of our rich faith traditions

 Twenty five years ago the Charlotte Area Clergy Association saw the need for the faith community to come together to address issues of social justice – and Mecklenburg Ministries was born.
 Since 1987, Mecklenburg Ministries has committed to promoting interfaith relationships, fostering racial and ethnic understanding, and addressing the social issues of our community.

 To promote interfaith and interracial relationships, in 1992 Mecklenburg Ministries launched BridgeBuilders.
-These early efforts inspire current programs such as Friday Friends, our Interfaith Youth Leadership Camp, the Citywide Thanksgiving Service, and our Youth, Young Adult and Liaison Interfaith Councils.
+These early efforts inspire current programs such as Friday Friends, our Interfaith Youth Leadership Camp, the Citywide Thanksgiving Service, and our Youth and Liaison Interfaith Councils.

 Read the full History of Mecklenburg Ministries to learn how we have continually tackled our community’s most challenging social issues…